liberapay/liberapay.com/CONTRIBUTING.md

 documents our testing setup.
 Changes with tests are better than changes without.

-Find us on Twitter or Freenode if you get stuck.
+Find us on Twitter or Freenode if you get stuck (see above).

 ##### License